appstud/Azot/README.md

 The SDK does not generate videos on simulator.

-If you are running from Xcode do not stop the app, press the "home" button in order for data to be uploaded.
+If you are running from Xcode do not stop the app, press the "home" button in order to upload datas.

 ##Confidentiality